rohang9000/sample-git-repo/my-template/python/README.template.md

+#This is a test for passing custom python template through GitHub repository

 # Welcome to your CDK Python project!

 You should explore the contents of this project.
 It demonstrates a CDK app with an instance of a stack (`%name.PythonModule%_stack`)